Flute Music

 George Hoar is a jazz composer and multi-instrumentalist from North Carolina in the USA.

-Tune: The Tumbler – played on a Martin Doyle traditional style D flute made of African Blackwood.
+Below: The tune is The Tumbler – played on a Martin Doyle traditional style D flute made of African Blackwood.